 Curried Pumpkin Soup

-1 onion, diced
+- 1 onion, diced

-1 or 2 glugs of olive oil
+- 1 or 2 glugs of olive oil

-2 cloves of garlic, minced
+- 2 cloves of garlic, minced

-1 tsp ginger, minced
+- 1 tsp ginger, minced

-1 tsp cumin
+- 1 tsp cumin

-1 tsp ground coriander
+- 1 tsp ground coriander

-1 tsp curry powder
+- 1 tsp curry powder

-1 tsp salt
+- 1 tsp salt

-1 x 14 oz. pumpkin puree (not pumpkin pie puree!)
+- 1 x 14 oz. pumpkin puree (not pumpkin pie puree!)

-2 cups low-sodium vegetable or chicken stock
+- 2 cups low-sodium vegetable or chicken stock

-1 cup water
+- 1 cup water

-1 x 14 oz. coconut milk (I went with light for all the flavour and less fat)
+- 1 x 14 oz. coconut milk (I went with light for all the flavour and less fat)

 Warm olive oil in a large pot over medium heat.
 Add your minced onions and garlic until they begin to soften and your kitchen starts smelling great.
 Now add all of the spices.
 Stir them into the onion mix and let them cook for a few minutes.
 Keep stirring so they don't start to stick to the bottom of your pot.

-Allow the soup to cool a bit before either putting into the blender in batches to puree or just giving a whiz with a submersion blender.
+Turn off the heat and allow the soup to cool a bit before either putting into the blender in batches to puree or just giving a whiz with a submersion blender.
 Warm again and serve.